MrDamienJones/amazonwebshark-Artefacts/README.md

 # Introduction
-This repo contains artifacts for my amazonwebshark tech blog.
-This repo was created to remove the need for multiple smaller repos containing only a couple of files, and to reduce the amount of GitHub Gists to make them easier to navigate.
+This repo contains artefacts for my amazonwebshark tech blog.
+It was created to remove the need for multiple repos containing small collections of artefacts, and to reduce the volume of GitHub Gists.

 ## What This Repo Contains
 The following list is not exhaustive:

 - Architecture Diagrams, either as images and/or as the [Diagrams.Net](https://app.diagrams.net/) code used to generate them.
 - Scripts of actual solutions, with redactions where needed.
-- Scripts of hypothetical solutions within the blog's context.
+- Scripts of hypothetical solutions within a post's context.
 - Supporting content for posts that may not have been used in the final product.

 ## What This Repo Doesn't Contain